Boat shipping quotes.

 6. Disconnect all batteries and secure any/all cables to prevent contact with any surfaces.

 7. Measure your boat accurately to ensure it is exactly the measurements stated.
-A half inch is not worth it when officials are verifying your dimensions.
+A half-inch is not worth it when officials are verifying your dimensions.

 Providing the correct measurements for your boat will ensure you get safe boat transportation.
 We advise manually measuring your boat even if you have the manufacturing information from the owner’s manual.

 Overall Length is measured from the tip of the bow to the center of the stern.
-Include bow pulpits, swim platforms, motor brackets and the length of the motors or out drives in the raised position.
+Include bow pulpits, swim platforms, motor brackets, and the length of the motors or outdrives in the raised position.

 Overall Height is measured from the bottom of the keel to the highest non-removable part of the boat.

-Beam is measured from the widest point of the boat, including the rub-rail.
+The beam is measured from the widest point of the boat, including the rub-rail.

 The legal loaded height of your boat is required to be at or under 13’6″.
-If this is not possible, expert transporters can offer alternative choices which will require slower travel on non-interstate routes.
+If this is not possible, expert transporters can offer alternative choices that will require slower travel on non-interstate routes.
 If your boat is over 8’6″ wide, it will require an oversize load permit to be transported.
 A boat sized over 12′ wide will require a certified escort which will also add to your hauling charges.

 Communicate with your service provider about boat transport trailer options, as they will need to know how you want your boat to be transported.
-You can have your boat transported on its own trailer, however most companies can provide one for you.
+You can have your boat transported on its own trailer.
+However, most companies can provide one for you.

 The Carrier’s Trailer: If using one of the transporter’s boat trailers, discuss with them any specific details they may need you to comply with.
 Provide your transporter with accurate dimensions of your boat.
 The transporter will also inform you about how they will load and unload your boat.
 Research and inform yourself about the different options of boat trailers there are, as you may end up picking one company over another based on the boat trailer transport they offer.

 Domestic boat shipping is the act of transporting a boat within the same nation.
 In regard to the U.S, this can be city to city or state to state transportation.
 Furthermore, when transporting a boat domestically, the most likely method will be through inland transportation.
-Depending on which state your shipment is coming from, there are a range of domestic boat shipping options available.
+Depending on which state your shipment is coming from, there is a range of domestic boat shipping options available.